 Frequently Asked Questions: www.greektravel.com/faq

-Please help to spread the word about my Greece Travel Guides if you find them useful.
-I can't afford the advertising like the big companies but word of mouth is better (as are travel bulletin boards) because who are you going to trust, your fellow travelers or Madison Avenue?
-This website began as a hobby about ten years ago and since then it has grown in popularity and size.
-It would be even bigger if I did not spend 5 hours a day answering e-mail from travelers going to Greece.
+This website began as a hobby about 20 years ago and since then it has grown in popularity and size.
 People have been asking me how they can contribute.
 You can contribute by using the agencies and services I recommend.
 Without their support this site could not exist.

 Have a Great time in